All program assistance is contingent on City budget fund availability, and participation is based on a first-come, first-served basis.

 Sanitary Sewer Service Lateral Lining & Grouting Program

 The Geneva City Code prohibits the discharge of stormwater into sanitary sewers.
-Therefore, as a condition to participating in the program, sources of stormwater such as foundation drains and sump pumps must be disconnected from the City's sanitary sewer system.
+Therefore, as a condition to participate in the program, sources of stormwater such as foundation drains and sump pumps must be disconnected from the City's sanitary sewer system.

 Footing Tile Separation Program